Skip to main content

 • SMART_CONTRACT_INSTANCE_ID: The resource ID of the smart contract instance you want to call.
 For example, registry-contract-instance.

-• SMART_CONTRACT_METHOD_NAME: The name of the method you want to call.
+• SMART_CONTRACT_METHOD_NAME: The method you want to call.
 For example, addMember.

 • ARG0: Argument you want to pass to the method.
 For example, 0x3f5CE5FBFe3E9af3971dD833D26bA9b5C936f0bE.
 Note that you can pass multiple arguments in the glo.args array.